ForensicTools/FileFinder-CSEC475-2171-Alvarado-Daniels-Singh/README.md

 * Improve speed by checking to see if the file is marked for deletion before checking the
 $FILE_NAME section.
 * Include a Powershell script to download and install python 2.7+ for the user
+* Get it to work with fragmented files

 ## Resources